juniorsundarCasual/TGT/vault/volume-5.chapter-400.md

 "Because a special physique or bloodline benefits the holder, what Shuri is experiencing is only harming him," Elder Nara refuted.

-"Having the special physique or bloodline puts people in greater risks.
+"Having a special physique or bloodline puts people at greater risk.
 Furthermore, certain physiques or bloodlines force limitations on people in return for benefits.
 What of that then?"
 Marie argued.

 "Why are you arguing with me here when I'm trying to help you out?"
 Elder Nara responded weakly.